Estimated reading time: 4 minutes

-Have you ever had a really bad tooth ache?
+Have you ever had a really bad toothache?
 One so bad you couldn’t concentrate on anything or even sleep at night?
 I have.
 And let me tell you, it’s no picnic.
-Pain killers and Orajel weren’t enough.
+Painkillers and Orajel weren’t enough to stop it, or even dull it significantly.
 I was in so much pain that I was calling every dentist in the book, trying to find one that could see me immediately.
-Eventually someone agreed to see me that same week and I got a root canal.
+Eventually, someone agreed to see me that same week and I ended up getting a root canal.

 However, let’s be optimistic and imagine that whatever disaster you face will be temporary and that eventually there will be affordable dentists again.
-If you don’t want to have a friend or family member yanking out your teeth in the meantime, then I suggest you brush and floss everyday and get your cavities filled ASAP.
+If you don’t want to have a friend or family member yanking out your teeth in the meantime, then I suggest you brush and floss your teeth every day and get your cavities filled ASAP.
 No one likes going to the dentist so it’s tempting to put it off, but if the SHTF you’ll wish you hadn’t.

 Anyway, I just wanted to point this out to my fellow preppers because it’s an issue most people don’t think about until it’s too late.
 I believe hard times are just around the corner so now is the time to get your teeth fixed.